lsst/source_injection/doc/lsst.source.injection/reference/11_make_injection_pipeline.rst

 Any pipeline YAML, including an injection pipeline, can be visualized to clarify exactly what the pipeline does.
 In this section we provide instructions for visualizing the ``DRP-RC2+injection.yaml`` pipeline generated in the above examples.
-Options for text-based outputs on the command line and rich PDF outputs are presented.
+Options for text-based outputs on the command line and rich rendered outputs are presented.
 The tasks and dataset types printed below are accurate as of ``w_2023_39`` of the LSST Science Pipelines.

 .. tip::